graphoman1535/Search_card/README.md

-# Bank Card Detection System
+# Bank Card Detection application

 This repository contains the source code for a system designed to detect bank cards in images.
 The system leverages OpenCV, a powerful open-source computer vision and machine learning software library, to process images, identify rectangular shapes that match the dimensions of a standard bank card, and highlight these detections within the image.